bradleymoore111/gift/README.md

 	Level 13 "Life is one way" should be near the end (recessional)

 Todo after done with all levels and mechanics:
-	Finalize goals
-	Instead of randomly selecting a background, custom make each image for each levels MAKE SURE LEVELS ARE CLEAN
+	MAKE SURE LEVELS ARE CLEAN
 	Make sure order of levels makes sense, in terms of gameplay development and difficulty Make sure everything has a bread
 	Finalize quotes (along with style)
-	Make sure all .actions work
 	Remove debug information (perhaps change it to console functionality?)
 	For public version
 		Replace trumpets with toasters